Evidence #425 | October 25, 2023

 In light of this comprehensive analysis, the Title Page can be viewed as a masterwork of textual synthesis and distillation, as it repeatedly and succinctly repackages clusters of elements found in an array of prior texts.
 Most of these were written by the Book of Mormon’s primary authors and abridgers (Nephi, Mormon, and Moroni) and typically feature their metacommentary about the book’s prophetic mission and ultimate destiny.
 Thus, the contents of the Title Page seem to have been carefully selected from specific textual units written by a limited set of authors.

 It may be tempting to view this final Nephite document as merely a generic permutation of terms and phrases that were regularly used in prior texts.
 Its unique quotations and paraphrases of specific external passages, however, are too numerous for that type of reductive assessment.
-In the particulars of its wording, in the combinations of its elements, and in the broader selection of its main topics and themes, the Title Page manifests an extraordinary degree of intertextuality.
+In the particulars of its wording, in the combinations of its elements, and in the broader selection of its main topics and themes, the Title Page is an extraordinary feat of intertextuality.

 Moroni wandering in the wilderness.
 Image via churchofjesuschrist.org.

 How was this remarkable document created?
 One can imagine Moroni, sometime during his wanderings, poring over the words of his father and also the words of his progenitor Nephi, searching for themes and patterns in their statements concerning the contents and ultimate purposes of the Book of Mormon, and likely taking notes on some perishable writing material.
-He then may have spent a good deal of time crafting this final summary, structuring its contents into brief parallel statements that creatively and concisely combined numerous essential threads from his research.26
+He then may have spent a good deal of time crafting this final summary, structuring its contents into brief parallel statements that creatively combined numerous essential threads from his research.26

 In contrast, Joseph Smith wouldn’t have had years to visually study and internalize existing relevant texts.
 Nor was he utilizing notes or outlines, according to the witnesses of the translation.
 Nor did he have the luxury of structuring and reformulating the language and contents of the Title Page through multiple drafts and revisions.
 Considering these and other constraints,27 the intertextual consistency and complexity of the Book of Mormon’s Title Page offers impressive evidence that it truly came forth “by the gift and power of God,” just as the document itself attests.